iamvickynguyen/Kattis-Performace-Tracker/README.md

 # Kattis-Performace-Tracker
 ### To Do:
-1. scrape and update date values </br>
-2. integrate Irene's charts
+1. dropdown users \
+2. encrypt token \
+3. encrypt code then package